Tombert/tombert.github.io2/setup.md

 For chat, I use Profanity for XMPP, and WeeChat for IRC.
 I'm currently forced to use Skype to talk to my parents.

-For my operating systems at home, it almost doesn't matter because of the stuff I rambled about above, but I run Arch Linux on my big Asus, and Ubuntu Gnome on my small laptops, though in both cases I live in the terminal for everything but web browsing, and even for that I sometimes use Elinks.
+For my operating systems at home, it almost doesn't matter because of the stuff I rambled about above, but I run PC-BSD on my big Asus, and Ubuntu Gnome on my small laptops, though in both cases I live in the terminal for nearly everything.

 ### What would be your dream setup?
-I'm not sure I'd change a lot...I'd like to have a slightly beefier server (though not at a cost of increased power consumption) with sixteen hard drive bays intead of eight, and 8 cores instead of 4, and 32GB of RAM.
+~~I'm not sure I'd change a lot...I'd like to have a slightly beefier server (though not at a cost of increased power consumption) with sixteen hard drive bays intead of eight, and 8 cores instead of 4, and 32GB of RAM. ~~
+My server setup is damn-near perfect now, and the only thing I'd like to do differently for my server is to make it entirely SSD based.
+Right now, I'm stuck using 2.5", 5200 RPM laptop hard drives, and that's kind of ridiculous.
+I might remedy this once 1TB SSDs are reasonably priced.

 I'd also like my current big laptop, but with an actually-ok-and-not-terrible screen resolution, and a regular NVidia card instead of this Optimus nonsense.
 Oh, and something that can run FreeBSD without a cavalcade of driver issues would be cool, specifically so I can use ZFS on my laptop.